 - Note that Mozart and Kant both spent four hours working at their ‘real work’ – the rest was their ‘desired work.’

-- Freud may have utilized an addiction to cigars to power through the days.
+- Freud may have utilized an addiction to cigars to power through the days.1Also, 2.5 hrs. were spent reading – most likely a leisurely activity for Freud in some senses.
 Similarly, Balzac used up to fifty cups of coffee a day to power through his lengthy work hours.
 Auden meanwhile utilize a stimulant (benzedrine, similar to amphetamines) to work long hours, crashed hard afterwards with vodka, and slept only with the use of a barbiturate (seconal).
 Finally, Darwin utilized snuff during the work day, reading makes up two hours of his work day, and solving problems while awake at night in bed consumes another two.

 - Overall, this indicates to me that the individuals in general either required addictive substances to retain focus and allow for the longer creative hours or that they worked in the sense we would consider work less hours, but then were productive in other areas for numerous other hours.

 - Some (6) worked average days – Beethoven, Mann, Angelou, Milton, Le Corbusier, Franklin.

 - Sleep: Flaubert (7), Beethoven (8), Mozart (5), Mann (9), Freud (6), Kant (7), Angelou (7.5), Milton (7), Balzac (8.5), Hugo (8), Dickens (7), Auden (7), Darwin (8), Tchaikovsky (8), Le Corbusier (7), Franklin (7).

 - None of these individuals slept less than 5 hours nightly.
 Only Mozart and Freud sleep significantly less than 8 hrs.

 - Seven hours per night appears to have been the average (8), though a decent number slept 8 (5).